yumengliao/hw0/README.md

 If you can run `psql` and access your RDS database, then push `ctrl+d` to exit the `psql` prompt.

-**Handing in your work**:
+## Handing in your work

-To complete this lab, download the "zoo.json" file from Amazon into your "micro" instance, by typing:
+To complete this homework, download the iowa dataset into your VM instance, by typing:

     wget https://raw.githubusercontent.com/w4111/hw0/master/iowa-liquor-sample.csv